-- The British Energy Security Strategy has been referenced.
-It provides an increase to the requirements for both the scale and the urgency of delivery of new low carbon generation capacity, by refocussing the requirement for low-carbon power for reasons of national security of supply and affordability, as well as for decarbonisation. - > With this context, the delivery of grid infrastructure improvements to deliver significant benefits to consumers through decarbonisation, security of supply and enhanced capacity to transmit renewable energy is clear. - > The Proposed Development, if consented, would provide a valuable contribution to security of supply for Perth & Kinross, Scotland and for the wider Great Britain (GB) area.
+- The British Energy Security Strategy has been referenced in Chapter 2, and the recent Clean Power 2030 Action Plan.
+They provide an increase to the requirements for both the scale and the urgency of delivery of new low carbon generation capacity, by refocussing the requirement for low-carbon power for reasons of national security of supply and affordability, as well as for decarbonisation. - > With this context, the delivery of grid infrastructure improvements to deliver significant benefits to consumers through decarbonisation, security of supply and enhanced capacity to transmit renewable energy is clear. - The Proposed Development, if consented, would provide a valuable contribution to security of supply for Scotland and for the wider Great Britain (GB) area.
+The Proposed Development would deliver a committed connection and enhance the grid network to enable transmission of existing and future renewable energy efficiently to the grid, safely and consistently.